- B -

 Out of destruction's reach.

-Wilfrid Scant Blunt, Sonnet, with Esther
+Wilfrid Scant Blunt, from Sonnet, with Esther

 - How do I love thee? let me count the ways.

-Elizabeth Barrett Browning, Sonnet XLIII
+Elizabeth Barrett Browning, from Sonnet XLIII

 - And nobody calls you a dunce,